-Mike Leflar | Assistant Coach
+Mike Leflar | Associate Head Coach

 “I’m very excited to have the opportunity to welcome Mike to the University of Massachusetts,” said head coach Tory Verdi upon hiring Leflar.
 “I feel that his level of experience and knowledge of the game will greatly improve our program.
 His resume speaks volumes.
 He has impacted every single program that he has been a part of and we expect him to do the same here.”